cmaxw/devchat-eleventy/src/elixir-mix/emx-086-teaching-your-team-elixir-with-mike-binns.md

 ---
 In this episode of Elixir Mix the panel interviews Mike Binns.
 Mike is a Senior Software Engineer at DockYard, Inc. and he presented at ElixirConf 2019 about getting a whole team new to Elixir up to speed quickly with Cars.com.

 Mike explains why  Elixir was chosen as the technology to use and how much effort and planning goes into helping a team transition.
+Cars.com had already decided to move onto Elixir and brought on DockYard to train their engineers.

 ### **Panelists**